valantic/vue-template/README.md

 ### .npmrc

-NPM configuration.
+[NPM configuration](https://docs.npmjs.com/files/npmrc).
 By default `npm` will install new packages with the version info prefix `^`, which means, that minor version updates can be installed automatically.
 Past projects have shown, that this behaviour can lead to problems, since minor updates are often not backwards compatible.
-Therefore we replace the prefix with `~` which by default only allows patch updates and therefore gives us less headache.
-The [config file](https://docs.npmjs.com/files/npmrc) is used automatically.
+Therefore we replace the prefix with `~` which by default only allows patch updates and therefore gives us less headache during development.

 ### .postcssrc.js